Selkirk (horse): 1992: four-year-old season

 On his first appearance of the new season Selkirk won the Lockinge Stakes at Newbury on May 15 by 2 1/2 lengths over Lahib (1m 36.99s).
 In July he finished second to Marling by only a head in the Sussex Stakes, and on August 29 he won the Celebration Mile (1m 41.72s) by 2 1/2 over Steinbeck, the latter two races at Goodwood.
 Selkirk was set to become the first horse since Brigadier Gerard in 1972 to win consecutive runnings of the Queen Elizabeth II Stakes, but his regular jockey Ray Cochrane had been suspended.
 Former jockey John Reid and Selkirk finished third.
 His next 2 1/2-length finish came on October 15 at Newmarket in the seven-furlong Challenge Stakes with a time of 1m 22.27s over Thourios.
 Native-American Selkirk finished his racing career on October 31 at Gulfstream Park at the Breeders' Cup Mile.
 The tight turns and high humidity of the track proved difficult for Selkirk and he came in fifth across the wire, five lengths behind winner Lure.

 Stud career

 At the age of five, Selkirk retired to Kirsten Rausing's Lanwades Stud farm in Newmarket, England.
-The horse's stud fee in 1993 was USD$32,506 (£20,000).
+The horse's stud fee in 1993 was US$32,506 (£20,000).
 That price had doubled by 2005.
 Within 20 years, he had sired 92 stakes winners from 987 foals, 16 of which became Grade/Group 1 winners and two top line winners.
 His most successful offspring included Classic winners Wince and Kastoria as well as Nahrain, Cityscape, Sublimity and the Pretty Polly Stakes winner Thistle Bird.